cortega26/highest_volatility/README.md

 defaults to once every 24 hours.

 A helper script is provided to refresh cached price data for all locally stored tickers.
-It iterates over the tickers under `.cache/prices/<interval>` and updates each one sequentially.
+It iterates over the tickers under `cache/prices/<interval>` and updates each one sequentially.
+Each ticker's Parquet file and JSON manifest live side by side in that directory (for example, `AAPL.parquet` and `AAPL.json`), matching the `_paths` helper in `src/cache/store.py`.

 Run the scheduler from the repository root: